moodymango/google.homepage/README.md

         a.
 Jesus christ, figuring how to get the logo and the search bar was a fucking headache.
 About 30 minutes wasted trying to see if margin: 0 auto; or sometime of position comamand would get it done.
 Who knew using display: flex would be my best friend - really love this because somehow learning how to use flexbox has always been quite challenging for me.
         b.
 Spacing
             OOF, spacing is also a trip.
 Somehow I get by with the grace of text-align and more flexbox!
+    2. Buttons
+        Kinda struggling with the buttons and how frustrating they can be.
+It is kinda hard to get them to the level that I want them to be.
 Good luck me!